Where to Run

 Difficulty: 4/10

-Highlight: Forest roads surrounded by rainforest.
-Battery Falls at halfway.
+Highlight: Quiet rainforest forest roads with Battery Falls at halfway

 Time to drive from Coffs Harbour: 45 minutes

-Description: Starting at the Old Hydro Mill site where Timmsvale Road goes to gravel west of Ulong, this route follows undulating forest roads through rainforest making it great for running.
+Description: Starting at the historic Old Hydro Mill site where Timmsvale Road goes to gravel west of Ulong, this route follows out and back undulating forest roads through rainforest making it great for running.

-Make sure you stop at the Cafe in the Valley at Ulong after for great food and hospitality.
-Note: It is not open on Sundays.
+Make sure you stop at the Cafe in the Valley or Ulong Ex-Services Club at Ulong after for great mountain food and hospitality.

 #12 Dorrigo Rainforest